GLFC-WET/hydroweight/README.md

   - iEucO and iEucS distances extend outward to the extent of the DEM.
   - For iFLO/HAiFLO/iFLS/HAiFLS, only distances in cells contributing to the areas of interest are included.
+  - For iFLS/HAiFLS, all regions draining to *any* streams are included (i.e., the streams to the east).
+These would be removed depending on catchment boundaries of interest when using `hydroweight::hydroweight_attributes()`
   - As in Peterson *et al.* (2011), for HAiFLO and HAiFLS, the targets are set to NoData (i.e., NA) since they likely represent concentrated flow areas.